2024 visit by Vladimir Putin to China: Outcomes

 The visit resulted in the announcement of a "new era" partnership.
 Putin and Xi saw Western efforts to spread democracy as attempts to delegitimize them and believed that authoritarian regimes were better suited to meet the challenges of the modern world.

 Controversies

 The visit drew international attention because of the ongoing Russian invasion of Ukraine.
-Western leaders have called on Beijing to not support Moscow in its war.
+Western leaders called on Beijing to not support Moscow in its war.